spacekookie/learning-nix/introduction/nix-intro.md

 ## Our first package

-* Derivations have fields to change every aspect of the build process
+* Derivations have fields to change (almost) every aspect of the build process
 * In this case we use `nativeBuildInputs` and `installPhase`
 * Because the slides use a `Makefile`, the build step can be automatically inferred